memob0x/scroll-padlock/README.md

 const instance = new ScrollPadlock(documentElement, SCROLL_LOCKED_CSS_CLASS_NAME);
 ```

-At this point, the lock state can be changed simply **toggling that CSS class**; since the CSS class change is internally observed, the class change itself can be done through native DOM API, a reactive framework virtual DOM, another library, etc...
+At this point, the lock state can be changed simply **toggling that CSS class**; since the CSS class change is internally observed, the class change itself can be done through native DOM API, a virtual DOM library, another DOM manipulation script, etc...

 ```javascript
 const { classList } = documentElement;